Blog

 • You’re slightly embarrassed to send people to your website.

 That’s what growth looks like.
-And it often means it’s time to look at whether your brand still reflects where you are—and where you’re going.
+And it often means it’s time to check whether your brand still reflects where you are—and where you’re going.

 Most small businesses I work with fall into one of two situations: